Normalized Berkovich spaces and surface singularities: Modifications of surfaces and vertex sets

-\begin{ex} If $X=\mathbb A^2_\C$ and $Z=\{0\}$, so that $\Txz$ is the valuative tree as in \ref{valtree}, then $\boundaryZ$ consists of one point, the $\I$-orbit of the order of vanishing at the origin of the complex plane.
-This is the point that Favre and Jonsson call the \defi{multiplicity valuation}. \end{ex}
+\begin{ex} If $X=\mathbb A^2_\C$ and $Z=\{0\}$, so that $\Txz$ is the valuative tree as in Example~\ref{valtree}, then $\boundaryZ$ consists of one point, corresponding to the exceptional divisor of the blow-up of the plane at the origin.
+This is the $\I$-orbit of the order of vanishing at the origin of the complex plane, that is what Favre and Jonsson call the \defi{multiplicity valuation}. \end{ex}

-\begin{lem} Let $\Y$ be a formal log modification of$(X,Z)$, and let $x$ be a closed point of $\Y\times_\X Z$.
-Then: \begin{enumerate} \item $\Div_{X,Z}(\Y)$ coincides with the inverse image via the specialization morphism $\Sp_\Y:\Txz\to \Y$ of the set of generic points of the irreducible components of $\Y\times_\X Z$; \item the open subspace $\Sp_\Y^{-1}(x)$ of $\Txz$ can be given the structure of a pseudo-affinoid space. \end{enumerate} \end{lem}
+\begin{lem} Let $\Y$ be a formal log modification of $(X,Z)$, and let $x$ be a closed point of $\Y\times_\X Z$.
+Then: \begin{enumerate} \item $\Div_{X,Z}(\Y)$ is the inverse image via the specialization morphism $\Sp_\Y:\Txz\to \Y$ of the set of generic points of the irreducible components of $\Y\times_\X Z$; \item the open subset $\Sp_\Y^{-1}(x)$ of $\Txz$ can be given the structure of a pseudo-affinoid space. \end{enumerate} \end{lem}